 Microgreens are known for their nutritional value and are often used for healthy eating.
 They have the same nutritional value as the fully grown plant, but their nutrients are far more concentrated due to the plant still growing.

-Broccoli microgreens are particularly known for their high nutritional value.
-Jaks family farm also carries microgreens that are high in antioxidants, fiber, and protein.
+Broccoli microgreens are particularly known for their high nutritional value, and there are microgreens that are high in sulforaphane, antioxidants, fiber, and protein.